BUGS-NYU/nyu-cs-wiki/docs/All/vip.md

 ## How to Apply

-On each team's page there will be a link to an application form.
+On each team's page, there will be a link to an application form.
 Students can apply to VIP teams when registration opens for the upcoming semester.
 After being accepted by a team, you must enroll before the add/drop deadline in Albert.
-For more details see the [NYU website](https://engineering.nyu.edu/research-innovation/student-research/vertically-integrated-projects/vip-recruitment).
+For more details, see the [NYU website](https://engineering.nyu.edu/research-innovation/student-research/vertically-integrated-projects/vip-recruitment).